Lemon Quinoa with Butternut Squash Almonds and Parmesan Cheese

 - The other mildly tricky part of this dish is toasting the almonds.
 I do it in a nonstick skillet on the stovetop.
 Toss the almonds several times and take them off the heat as soon as they’re lightly toasted.
 They can go from zero to burned quickly.
 I like to remove them from the heat as soon as they’re fragrant.

-- Cook the onion in olive oil in a large skillet, add garlic, thyme, the lemon juice and the zest.
+- Cook the onion in olive oil in a large skillet, add garlic and thyme.
+Add lemon juice and zest.

 - Toss in the warm quinoa, butternut squash and add the toasted almonds and Parmesan cheese.